Q. Is this an Iron Man event?

 Q. May I exchange my t-shirt for a different size?

 A. Unfortunately, no. We order the shirts based on the size you put on the registration form and do not order extras.

 Q. When can I get a copy of the cue sheet?

-A. Cue sheets will be available for registered riders on the Iron Tour website (www.irontour.org) during the week leading up to the ride.
+A. Cue sheets will be emailed to registered riders during the week leading up to the ride.
+Be certain we have your correct email address.
 Copies will also be available near the registration table.
 Each course has its own cue sheet.